-The Department of Computer Science in the School of Engineering and Applied Science at the University of Virginia seeks applications for non-tenure-track teaching positions to begin in August 2017.
+The Department of Computer Science in the School of Engineering and Applied Science at the University of Virginia seeks applications for non-tenure-track teaching positions to begin in August 2017 or January 2018.
 Candidates can apply for positions with the rank of Lecturer or for positions with a professorial rank.
 Rank and compensation are contingent upon qualifications.
 We seek applicants who can teach across the curriculum.

 To be considered for a position as an Assistant, Associate or full Professor, candidates must have a PhD degree in computer science or a related discipline.
 The responsibilities for a professorial position include teaching two to three sections per semester of a mix of upper- and lower- division courses, with course assignment based on experience and abilities.
 Graduate-level teaching is also possible.
 Faculty in professorial positions will also have service responsibilities and may be required to engage in scholarship activities that enhance their teaching.

 To be considered for Lecturer, candidates must have at least a Masters degree in computer science or a related discipline.
 The responsibilities of a Lecturer include teaching the equivalent of three sections per semester of a mix of upper- and lower- division courses, with course assignment based on experience and abilities.
 Teaching introductory-level graduate courses is also possible.
 Lecturers will typically be expected to engage in service, but will not be required to be engaged in scholarship.

 The university has policies and procedures outlining how faculty members in these positions are regularly evaluated and the process to receive multi-year contracts.
 These positions will benefit from an attractive level of job security and opportunities for professional development.
 Our faculty also benefit from considerable teaching assistant support.